M.B. Koto pleads not guilty to DOC stabbing

 Koto was charged after a correctional officer told police he was doing hourly checks at the prison’s Minimum-In unit when he saw Dizon on the floor with multiple stab injuries, court documents state.

-Another correctional officer then saw Koto wearing different clothes from the rest of the inmates and Koto allegedly said, “I did it.”
+Another correctional officer then saw Koto wearing different clothes from the rest of the inmates and allegedly heard Koto say, “I did it.”

-A kitchen knife was also found in the common area, a butter knife inside Koto's assigned locker and a makeshift cardboard sheath, which appeared to have dried blood on it, according to court documents.
+A kitchen knife was found in the common area and a butter knife was found inside Koto's assigned locker, along with a makeshift cardboard sheath, which appeared to have dried blood on it, according to court documents.

-Koto was serving five years in prison after being sentenced in March 2019 in connection to an aggravated assault case.
+Koto was serving five years in prison after being sentenced in March 2019 in connection with an aggravated assault case.
 He was preparing to go before the Guam Parole Board before the incident.

 Dizon was serving a life sentence for the 1995 deadly shooting of attorney Jan Rubinstein.